RV0225/RV0225/README.md

 - 👋 Hi, I’m @RV0225
-- 👀 I’m interested in Cp
+- 👀 I’m interested in CP
 - 🌱 I’m currently learning Coding
 - 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me 9798..........